-Diversity is celebrated and there is a robust anti-discrimination policy, reflected in the composition of colleagues. (see Gender Pay and Diversity reports) but specific successes are nearly 10% male nursery practitioners against a 2% national average, 5% registered blue badge disabled colleagues at head office.
+Diversity is celebrated and there is a robust anti-discrimination policy, reflected in the composition of colleagues.
+(See Gender Pay and Diversity reports) but specific successes are 7% male nursery practitioners against a 2% national average.

-We are in stage 2 of ESOS and have an action plan based on opportunities for improvement identified during the surveys.
+We are fully engaged with ESOS and have an action plan based on opportunities for improvement identified during the surveys.

-We held IIP for over 15 years and continue to exceed the original standards, but did not apply for re-inspection or the Gold Standard due to the costs.
-We do our own questionnaires on survey monkey to guide improvements and engage in external surveys such as CEEDA to give us benchmarking information
+We held IIP for over 15 years and continue to exceed the original standards but did not apply for re-inspection or the Gold Standard due to the costs.
+We do our own questionnaires on survey monkey to guide improvements and engage in external surveys to give us benchmarking information.

 We hold the Matrix Standard in Aspire Training Team – which is mandatory – and assesses Information, Advice and Guidance given to potential learners/apprentices.